The First Christians

 In Acts 26:28 King Agrippa used the term Christianos with the apostle Paul who was on trial, demonstrating its cultural acceptance as a useful label for followers of the Jewish Messiah who had been crucified under Pontius Pilate.
 Agrippa was a Jew and an expert in all matters of Jewish knowledge and custom (26:3).
 So, what did the term Christianos (Messianic) mean to him?
 At the very least a "Messianic" was someone who believed the apostolic message.
 What was this message?
 First, the message could be summarized as fulfillment of the promises made to Abraham, Isaac and Jacob (Acts 26:6).
 Second, a Messianic is one who turns from darkness to light, from the dominion of Satan to the Kingdom of God (26:18).
 Third, a Messianic is one who repents and produces works of repentance (26:20).

 Fourth, a Messianic is one who believes in the inspiration and authority of the Torah and the Prophets (26:22).
 I would point out that many modern Christians would not agree with the fourth principle.
 Fifth, a Messianic is one who understands that the Messiah had to suffer and believes that Yeshua rose from the dead (26:23).
 At the end of the sermon Agrippa declared to Paul, "You are out of your mind."
 (26:24).
 Agrippa then responds with a rhetorical question, which Bible versions translate as a declaration, and his mention of Christianos indicates that the label was in common use.
-However, Agrippa the Jew was not saying, "almost you persuade me to leave Judaism and join Christianity" (which hadn't been invented yet).
+However, Agrippa the Jew was not saying, "almost you persuade me to leave Judaism."

-Agrippa was really musing out loud, indicating that he was considering the merits of Paul's message, the Jewish gospel.
+Agrippa was really musing out loud, perhaps implying that Paul was trying to manipulate him.
 A public profession of accepting Yeshua as Messiah, Lord and Savior, would be dangerous for Agrippa to make.
 Supporters of Caesar might well conclude that Agrippa was switching loyalty to a pretender to Caesar's throne.
 Agrippa hesitated and hesitation in accepting Yeshua can bring spiritual catastrophe.
 No evidence exists concerning whether Agrippa ever revisited that fateful decision.

 Pride as a Messianic